The Character Structure Model and Developmental Trauma

 Developmental trauma plays a crucial role in the development and fixation of these Structures.

-An early trauma caused for example by abandonment, neglect or an existential threat will severely compromise the persons sense of a safe existence and his capability to make and maintain contact with people later in life.
-A later trauma on the other hand, e.g. caused by rigid toilet training, emotional coercion and physical violence will tend to massively affect the child`s sense of autonomy, self-determination and will.
+An early trauma caused for example by abandonment, neglect or an existential threat will severely compromise the person sense of a safe existence and his capability to make and maintain contact with people later in life.
+A later trauma on the other hand, e.g. caused by emotional coercion, a rigid toilet training or physical violence will tend to massively affect the child's sense of autonomy, self-determination and will.